-The most significant risks the Bank is exposed to are credit risk, including concentration risk, liquidity risk, currency risk, interest rate risk, legal risk and operational risk.
-The Bank’s Pillar 3 Risk Disclosures 2016 report discusses risk factors and risk management in detail.
+The most significant risks the Bank is exposed to are credit risk, including concentration risk, liquidity risk, indexation risk and interest rate risk.
+The Bank’s Pillar 3 Risk Disclosures 2017 report discusses risk factors and risk management in detail.

 The Bank’s capital is intended to meet the risk of unexpected loss in its operations.
-The size of the Bank’s capital base should reflect the risk at any given time and any potential adverse future trends.
+The size of the Bank’s own funds should reflect the risk at any given time and any potential adverse future development.
 Risk on the Bank’s balance sheet is assessed by calculating risk-weighted assets (RWA).
-The Bank uses a standardized approach for calculating RWA which is generally designed to be more cautious than methods based on internal models.
+The Bank uses a standardized approach for calculating RWA which is generally designed to be more conservative than methods based on internal models.
 Capital is calculated in accordance with the Financial Undertakings Act No. 161/2002 and Regulations on Prudential Requirements for Financial Institutions No. 233/2017, under which the European Union’s capital requirement directives, CRD IV and CRR, both based on Basel III, are being implemented in Iceland.
 Provisions for lower capital requirements for SMEs were not, however, implemented in Iceland.

 In addition to measuring its capital requirement in accordance with the rules on prudential requirements, Pillar 1, the Bank also assesses its additional capital requirement by performing an Internal Capital Adequacy Assessment Process, ICAAP.
-ICAAP aims to ensure that the Bank has in place sufficient risk management processes and systems to identify, manage and measure the Bank’s total risk exposure.
-ICAAP is designed to identify and measure the Group’s risk across all risk types, including those which are not provided for in the standardized approach under Pillar 1, and to ensure that the Group has sufficient capital in accordance with its risk profile.
-The Financial Supervisory Authority (FME) supervises the Group, receives the Group’s internal estimate of capital adequacy and sets capital requirements for the Group as a whole following a Supervisory Review and Evaluation Process (SREP).
+ICAAP is designed to ensure that the Bank has in place sufficient risk management processes and systems to identify, manage and measure the Bank’s total risk exposure.
+ICAAP is designed to identify and measure the Group’s risk across all risk types, including those which are not provided for under Pillar 1, and to ensure that the Group has sufficient capital in accordance with its risk profile.
+The Financial Supervisory Authority (FME) supervises the Group, receives the Group’s internal estimate of capital adequacy and sets additional capital requirements for the Group as a whole following a Supervisory Review and Evaluation Process (SREP).
 The capital adequacy in respect of the FME's internal evaluation in addition to the mandatory 8% requirement under Pillar 1 is called an additional capital requirement under Pillar 2.
-The additional capital requirement under Pillar 2 at the end of 2016 was 3.4% of RWA and this figure is based on the Group consolidated situation which excludes subsidiaries in the insurance sector.
+The additional requirement under Pillar 2 at the end of 2016 was 3.4% of RWA and this figure is based on the Group consolidated situation which excludes subsidiaries in the insurance sector.

 Under the Financial Undertakings Act No. 161/2002 the Bank must meet a combined capital buffer requirement, which is designed to ensure that the Bank maintains a minimum level of capital despite severe shocks.
-The FME has decided on the level of capital buffer in accordance with a proposal from the Financial Stability Council and it has defined Arion Bank as a systemically important institution in Iceland.
-The combined capital buffer requirement will be 8.75% at the end of November 2017, when the buffers have been introduced in full according to the current schedule.
-However, the systemic risk buffer and countercyclical capital buffer only apply to domestic risk exposures and based on the current structure of risk-weighted assets the corresponding combined buffer for the Bank will be 8.4%.
-The FME’s formal recognition of the set capital buffers in foreign states means that the corresponding requirements will apply to those risk-weighted assets calculated in respect of exposures in those countries and this will increase the requirement.
+The FME has decided on the level of capital buffer in accordance with a proposal from the Financial Stability Council and it has defined Arion Bank as a systemically important financial institution in Iceland.
+The combined capital buffer requirement was 8.75% at the end of 2017.
+Effective capital requirements for systemic risk buffers and the countercyclical capital buffer are determined using the weighted average capital buffer in the countries where the Bank has exposure and risk-weighting is decided by the percentage of credit risk in RWA.
 The other capital buffers are the capital conservation buffer and the buffer for systemically important financial institutions.
 The combined effective capital buffer for the Bank was 8.4% at the end of the 2017.